Check window 10 / 11 user login history

 Logon ID: It helps to identify the login session.

-Login Type: Login Type shows how user login.
+Login Type: Login Type shows how the user login.
 There are altogether 9 different types of login.
-Here, Login Type is 5 which is just a service logon, which occurs when services and service accounts log on to start a service.
+Here, the Login Type is 5 which is just a service logon, which occurs when services and service accounts log on to start a service.

 Restricted Admin Mode: Here we have "-".
 We will find "yes" instead of "-" only for login Type: 10 (RemoteInteractive logon) this is when Remote Desktop Connections is made.
-In our general local system we have "-".
+In our general local system, we have "-".
 Restricted Admin mode is for safeguarding against "pass the hash" attacks.

-Importance Event IDs and their purpose
+Importance of Event IDs and their purpose

 Event Id | Purpose |